Generalized Bayesian Inference for Scientific Simulators via Amortized Cost Estimation: Benchmark experiments

 \paragraph{Other algorithms} As a comparison against SBI methods that target the standard Bayesian posterior (but which nevertheless might produce good predictive samples), we also tested approximate Bayesian computation (ABC), neural posterior estimation (NPE, \citep{papamakarios2016fast}), and neural likelihood estimation (NLE, \citep{papamakarios2019sequential,lueckmann2019likelihood}) on the same tasks.
 NPE and NLE were trained on the same 10,000 simulations, and 5000 approximate posterior samples were obtained for each \(\bx_o\).
 We used the amortized (single-round) variants of both as a fair comparison against ACE.
+Additionally, to rule out the possibility that ACE is simply benefiting from the additional inverse temperature hyperparameter, we implemented a "tempered" version of NLE by scaling the NLE-approximated log-likelihood term (by the same \(\beta\)s) during MCMC sampling.
 For ABC, we used the 10,000 training samples as a reference set, from which 50 were drawn as posterior samples with probability scaling inversely with the distance between their corresponding simulation and the observation, i.e., ABC with acceptance kernel \citep{sisson2010likelihood}.